Guezone/SECMON/README.md

 - **Manage your product list**: search/add/delete a product, display your referenced product list
 - **Monitor the sources** used by pollers

 Email alerts can be sent in English or French.
+SECMON web UI now support multi user account.

 CVE are polled using two methods of collection/correspondence: